carpentries-incubator/reproducible-publications-quarto/README.md

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

+This lesson has a supplementary repository with the [project example](https://github.com/UCSBCarpentry/Reproducible-Publications-with-RStudio-Example/blob/main/README.md) used for challenges and exercises.

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even